-Leendert den Hollander

-General Manager, Great Britain Business Unit Appointed May 2016
+Leendert den Hollander General Manager, Great Britain Business Unit

 Leendert is responsible for CCEP's Business Unit in Great Britain, having been Vice President & General Manager of Coca-Cola Enterprises Great Britain.
 Previously, he was CEO of Young's Seafood and Managing Director at Findus Group Ltd. Earlier in his career, Leendert spent 15 years at Procter & Gamble in senior marketing positions.
-Leendert is Vice President of the British Soft Drinks Association and a member of the Leadership Council of the Institute of Drinks Association (Boissons Rafraîchissantes de France) and of Grocery Distribution.
+Leendert is Vice President of the British Soft Drinks Association and a member of the Leadership Council of the Institute of Grocery Distribution.

-Frank Molthan

-General Manager, Germany Business Unit Appointed May 2016
+Frank Molthan General Manager, Germany Business Unit

 Frank leads CCEP's Business Unit in Germany and has 30 years' experience in Germany's Coca-Cola system.
 He started his career at Coca-Cola bottling operations in Schleswig-Holstein and North Rhine-Westphalia.
-He has held a range of regional and commercial leadership roles, latterly as HR Director for Coca-Cola Germany, He is responsibility for Iceland last year, Stephen has held a number of also Managing Director of Coca-Cola Deutschland Verkauf GmbH and Co.
+He has held a range of regional and commercial leadership roles, latterly as HR Director for Coca-Cola Germany.
+He is also Managing Director of Coca-Cola Deutschland Verkauf GmbH and Co.
 KG.

-Ron Lewis

-Chief Supply Chain Officer
+Ron Lewis Chief Supply Chain Officer